The Farm Bill debate continues to drag on.

 Here’s hoping that the widespread opposition of the majority gets heard!

-Bankers South, an ag lending company based in Florida, is here to assist you and your Florida farmland financing.
+AgAmerica, an ag lending company based in Florida, is here to assist you and your Florida farmland financing.
 Have questions?
 Don’t hesitate to contact us!